MicrosoftDocs/azure-docs/articles/sentinel/add-entity-to-threat-intelligence.md

     - Microsoft Sentinel in the Azure portal ms.collection: usx-security

-#Customer intent: [AI]As a security analyst, I want to add entities to threat intelligence so that I can track and manage indicators of compromise effectively during incident investigations.
+#Customer intent: As a security analyst, I want to add entities to threat intelligence so that I can track and manage indicators of compromise effectively during incident investigations.
 ---

 # Add entities to threat intelligence in Microsoft Sentinel